 Most people working in an office have come across at least one of these at some point, and most will have cringed inside upon encountering them.
 It might be a British thing, but hearing the following word combination is not a pleasant experience: touch base.
 Indeed, 24 percent of respondents to the latest Glassdoor survey in the UK said that they were annoyed by this particular example of office jargon.
 Quite far behind in second place was the classic 'no-brainer' with 14 percent.

-Further down on 9 percent, and getting a tad more niche is 'punch a puppy', meaning to do something bad for the greater good.
-Also with 9 percent is 'let's get our ducks in a row', a needlessly abstract way of saying you need to be prepared for something.
+Further down on 9 percent, and getting a tad more niche is 'lipstick on a pig', meaning to try to improve a bad idea or product with only superficial changes.
+On 8 percent is 'let's get our ducks in a row', a needlessly abstract way of saying you need to be prepared for something.

 The Statista "Chart of the Day", made available

 under the Creative Commons License CC BY-ND 3.0, may be used

 and displayed without charge by all commercial and